Management Reporter 2012 Training Manual

 Prerequisites: None

-Advance Preparation: None, but it would be nice to have MR installed
+Advance Preparation: None, but it would be really great to have MR installed

 iPad: Yes—it looks gorgeous on my iPad